Watercolor and photography

 Cap San Diego and Elbphilharmonie

-Two Hamburg landmarks combined in one image.
+Two Hamburg landmarks united in one image.
 The photograph is classic black and white.
-The watercolor is a palette of blue and red.
-The ship moves toward the viewer, the dolphin at the front acts both as a gatekeeper and enhances the depth of the image, while the Elbphilharmonie in the background echoes the colors of the Cap San Diego.
+The watercolor features a harmonious blend of blue and red.
+The ship appears to be moving towards the viewer; the mooring post in the foreground acts as both a gatekeeper and enhances the sense of depth, while the Elbphilharmonie in the background echoes the colors of the Cap San Diego.

 Cap San Diego I Hamburg Hafen, ein Aquarell von Stephanie Hartstang, Atelier Südereiche